stefanjudis/podbot-functions/README.md

 > aka how to control Twilio voice call with Serverless functions

-**This article is the base of the Twilio tutorial [How to control and record voice messages with Node.js serverless functions TODO](...)**
+**This repository is the base of the Twilio tutorial [How to control and record voice messages with Node.js serverless functions TODO](...)**

+It includes three serverless functions in the `functions` directory.
+You can use these locally by running only one command.
+Have fun! 👋

 ![TwiML flow for Twilio voice calls](./media/flow.jpg)